stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 :py:meth:`AnalyseFile.lmfit` method is used to interact with lmfit.

 In order to use :py:meth:`AnalyseFile.lmfit`, one requires a c instance.
 This describes a function and its independent and fittable parameters, whether they have limits and what the limits are.
-The :py:module:`Stoner.Fit` module contains a series of :py:class:lmfit.model.Model` subclasses that represent various models used in condensed matter physics.
+The :py:mod:`Stoner.Fit` module contains a series of :py:class:lmfit.model.Model` subclasses that represent various models used in condensed matter physics.

 The operation of :py:meth:`AnalyseFile.lmfit` is very similar to that of :py:meth:`AnalyseFile.curve_fit`::